rfuzzo/MWSE/docs/source/types/tes3mobileActor.md

 ### `equip`
 <div class="search_terms" style="display: none">equip</div>

 Equips an item, optionally adding the item if needed.
 If the best match is already equipped, it does not perform an unequip-equip cycle, but does return `true`.
+If the item cannot be equipped, it will return `false`.

+Equip may fail for the following reasons:
+- The item cannot be found in the inventory.
+- The exact match cannot be found when itemData is provided.
+- When a weapon is being used to attack, it cannot be replaced.

 ```lua
 local itemEquipped = myObject:equip({ item = ..., itemData = ..., addItem = ..., selectBestCondition = ..., selectWorstCondition = ... })